The Future of Liberty

 Mitch Daniels (00:16):

 Greetings, everyone.
-This today marks two first, at least in the series of interviews that I've been privileged to do for the Liberty Fund.
-First of all, we have by my estimation, the most distinguished of all the guests that we've been fortunate enough to entice into these conversations.
-And secondly, the first time we've done this in front of a live audience, I'm told the laugh track has been engaged, but I hope it won't be necessary on too many occasions.
+Today marks two firsts at least in the series of interviews that I’ve been privileged to do for Liberty Fund.
+First of all, we have, by my estimation, the most distinguished of all the guests that we’ve been fortunate enough to entice into these conversations.
+And secondly, it’s the first time we’ve done this in front of a live audience.
+I’m told the laugh track has been engaged, but I hope it won’t be necessary on too many occasions.
 George, thank you for joining us today.

 George F. Will (00:54):